microsoft/torchgeo/docs/user/contributing.rst

    $ git push

-For changes to Python code, you'll need to ensure that your code is `well-tested <Tests>`_ and all `linters <Linters>`_ pass.
+For changes to Python code, you'll need to ensure that your code is :ref:`well-tested <tests>` and all :ref:`linters <linters>` pass.
 When you're ready, you can `open a pull request on GitHub <https://github.com/microsoft/torchgeo/compare>`_.
 All pull requests should be made against the ``main`` branch.
 If it's a bug fix, we will backport it to a release branch for you.

 Licensing
 ---------